advanced-security/python-lint-code-scanning-action/README.md

 Pin the version of a linter, e.g. if the latest version is incompatible with this Action.

+> [!NOTE]
-> ℹ️ Remember to put quotes around version strings so they are not interpreted as floating point numbers.
+> Remember to put quotes around version strings so they are not interpreted as floating point numbers.

 ```yaml
 jobs: